-8 National minimum age requirements

-Describe national minimum age requirements for crew members serving on vessels within the UoC.
+СН N/A. This risk is nelgiable, as such Government agencies do not expend resources to monitor.
+8 National minimum age requirements Describe national minimum age requirements for crew members serving on vessels within the UoC.
 Describe systems in place, both regulatory and private sector systems, to ensure that crew members meet national minimum age requirements.
-Describe how this is checked, including enforcement within the UoC by the responsible governing authority or oversight body such as labour inspectors.

-СН The minimum age is 18 years.

-9 Repatriation

-- Describe how repatriation issues are dealt with in the UoC with respect visits end of contract, voluntary and involuntary termination, and freedom of movement and the extent to which these are included in contracts.

-СН Does not apply

-10 Debt bondage

-Describe if there is evidence of systemic practices to impose costs on crew members for placement or brokerage fees, travel to the workplace, visa, medical, safety gear, clothing/protective gear, food at the workplace, communications access, remittance fees, repatriation, etc. If so, describe such practices and how debt bondage is avoided.

-СН Does not apply

-11 Grievance and remedy mechanisms

-- Please list any policies or measures (e.g. hotline) that are in place for crew voices to be heard and to report and remediate any instances of forced or child labour.

-СН Direct relationship with leadership and through unions

-12 Identification documents

-- Describe policies and practice in place across the UoC to ensure that crew members have free and timely access to their identification documents, including National ID, passports, visas, etc.

-СН Does not apply, only national personnel and no type of document is withheld,

-13 Additional comments

-- Do you have additional comments on labour practices within the UoC?

-СН Does not apply

-14 Date this template was last updated

-- DD/MM/YYYY

-СН 28/04/2022.
+Describe how this is checked, including enforcement within the UoC by the responsible governing authority or oversight body such as labour inspectors. СН N/A See 2 & 3 above.
+9 Repatriation Describe how repatriation issues are dealt with in the UoC with respect visits end of contract, voluntary and involuntary termination, and freedom of movement and the extent to which these are included in contracts. СН N/A. Terms are provided for in the share fishing agreements.
+Crew are free to leave their share fishing agreements.
+10 Debt bondage Describe if there is evidence of systemic practices to impose costs on crew members for placement or brokerage fees, travel to the workplace, visa, medical, safety gear, clothing/protective gear, food at the workplace, communications access, remittance fees, repatriation, etc. If so, describe such practices and how debt bondage is avoided. СН N/A. As crew are share fishers, the cost for which they are responsible are outlined in the share fishing agreement.
+Crew are protected by a minimum wage and Fair Work acts.
+11 Grievance and remedy mechanisms Please list any policies or measures (e.g. hotline) that are in place for crew voices to be heard and to report and remediate any instances of forced or child labour. СН Crew can report any activities of concern the to appropriate lead agencies, either Work Safe SA, police or the Obusman SA.
+12 Identification documents Describe policies and practice in place across the UoC to ensure that crew members have free and timely access to their identification documents, including National ID, passports, visas, etc. СН N/A. No identification documents are required.
+13 Additional comments - Do you have additional comments on labour practices within the UoC? СН Nil.
+14 Date this template was last updated - DD/MM/YYYY СН 04/06/2019